vulogov/clips6/FACTS.md

 Please note, the *(initial-fact)* is created by the CLIPS during initialization.
 Please refer to the CLIPS documentation for more details.

 ### How to work with FACT slots, or reading data from the FACT.

+The fact would be completely useless for us, unless we can access it's content.